 Hmmm….I wonder what would happen if I combined my grandmother’s recipe, with my mother-in-law’s recipe????
 I’ll tell you what happens, pure sweet potato casserole bliss!!!!

 Here’s why I ADORE this recipe so much

 1.)
 It has the perfect balance of sweetness.

 2.)
-The spices in this recipe enhances the natural flavors of the sweet potatoes, making them down-right addictive.
+The spices in this recipe enhance the natural flavors of the sweet potatoes, making them downright addictive.

 3.)
-The sweet potatoes are sooooo creamy, fluffy and light.
-Baking the fresh sweet potatoes is a must!
+The sweet potatoes are sooooo creamy, fluffy, and light.
+Baking fresh sweet potatoes are a must!
 Don’t you dare go for the can or boiling water!!!

 4.)
 The topping.
 Mercy, the topping.
 Crunchy, sweet…step aside marshmallows you don’t stand a chance up against this topping.

 I have to eat this stuff slow to make it last longer or not I’ll convince myself that I need “just a lil bit more” and before I know it, I’ve cleared off another row in the pan all by myself.
 Did I mention I’m normally not a big sweet potato casserole eater??